crate/cloud-tutorials/docs/promo.rst

 this is the last time you will be shown the cluster access credentials, you may want to copy them into a safe location (e.g. a password manager).
 Beyond the popup, you will see the Cluster Overview screen in the CrateDB Cloud Console.
-The section *Status* on the left-hand side will show you that the cluster is being set up.
+The section 'Status' on the left-hand side will show you that the cluster is being set up.
 Once it is done, this will show *Available* and you will be able to see cluster metrics.